AleksandarIvezic/Cake-Factory/README.md

 To get  a local copy, copy up and run:

-    1. Clone the repo or download the Zip folder
+    1. Clone the repo or download the zip folder
     2. Run live server or simply open the index.html file with a browser

 To run it online just click on [Live Demo Link](https://shinobiwarior.github.io/Cake-Factory/)